Steve Sarkisian: 1995

 As a junior, Sarkisian transferred to Brigham Young University in Provo, Utah, for the 1995 season.
 He was recruited by DeWayne Walker, then an assistant coach for the BYU Cougars.
 Although Kansas State and Washington State showed interest, Sarkisian chose BYU primarily because the school boasted more combined Davey O'Brien- and Heisman-winning quarterbacks in the last decade than any other had in the previous 50 years of Division I-A. The previous starting quarterback, John Walsh, was also from Torrance and a friend of Sarkisian.
-Walsh left school a year early to enter the 1995 NFL Draft, creating a void in the depth chart; Sarkisian accepted a scholarship with BYU in December 1994.
+Walsh left school a year early to enter the 1995 NFL draft, creating a void in the depth chart; Sarkisian accepted a scholarship with BYU in December 1994.

 At BYU, Sarkisian was coached by offensive coordinator Norm Chow under head coach LaVell Edwards.
 As a junior, Sarkisian passed for 3,437 yards and 20 touchdowns, earning All-Western Athletic Conference honors.
 Sarkisian finished the season by completing 31 of 34 passes for 399 yards and three touchdowns in BYU's 45–28 victory over Fresno State.
 His completion percentage in the game (91.2 percent) set an NCAA record at that time.

 1996

 As a senior, Sarkisian opened BYU's 1996 season by passing for 536 yards and six touchdowns in the Cougars' 41–37 upset victory over Texas A&M in the Pigskin Classic.
 The 536 yards passing were the most ever by a player against Texas A&M. Sarkisian finished the game with a 46-yard touchdown pass to K. O. Kealaluhi to seal the victory.

 BYU finished the regular season with a 13–1 record, defeating Wyoming, 28–25, in the WAC Championship Game.
 Sarkisian passed for 4,027 yards and 33 touchdowns during the regular season.
 His 173.6 passer rating led the entire NCAA.
 For his efforts, he was named WAC Offensive Player of the Year and a second-team All-American.
 Sarkisian was also awarded the Sammy Baugh Trophy as the nation's top passer, making him the seventh BYU quarterback to win the honor.
 He was also featured on the cover of TV Guide in December 1996.
 BYU finished the season with 19–15 win over Kansas State in the Cotton Bowl Classic.
 Sarkisian threw a pair of touchdown passes in the fourth quarter to lead the Cougars to a come-from-behind victory.
 BYU finished the season with a 14–1 record and ranked fifth in the nation in both the AP Poll and Coaches' Poll.
 The Cougars became the first Division I-A team in NCAA history to win 14 games in a single season.
 Sarkisian's 162.0 career passing efficiency rating is 18th on the all-time NCAA list.

-Sarkisian earned his bachelor's degree in sociology from BYU in 1997 after receiving his associate's degree in general studies from El Camino in 1994.
+Sarkisian earned a bachelor degree in sociology from BYU in 1997 after receiving an associate degree in general studies from El Camino in 1994.